dmbarbour/awelon/AboutAO.md

         a c d e g
         a c d e h

 The choice of meanings in a given use case is left to the AO compiler.
 Formally, the choice is non-deterministic, but it is not random.
 Similar to ambiguity in natural language, ambiguity in AO is *resolved in context*.
 Choices are eliminated if obviously not typesafe in context.
-The remaining choices may be searched based on a heuristic functions, which may evaluate options for performance, size, confidence of safety, stability (across versions of a program), and programmer attribute annotations.

-        %{&attrib} :: (Attribute x) => (x * e) -> (x * e)
+The remaining choices may be searched based on a heuristic functions, which may evaluate options for performance, size, confidence of safety, stability (across versions of a program), and programmer annotations.
+Through annotations and control of the heuristic function, programmers can effectively influence the compiler's choice, leading to a good solution.

-Through attributes and control of the heuristic function, programmers can effectively influence the compiler's choice.
-However, there is never a guarantee that an optimum solution will be selected.
+There is never a guarantee that an optimum (or even optimal) solution will be discovered.
 It is not difficult to express programs with a hundred options for 2^100 meanings or more.
 With such large search spaces, non-exhaustive mechanisms must be used to select a 'good' program - e.g. hill climbing or genetic programming.

 The choice operator `|` is *commutative, associative, and idempotent*.
 The syntactic order in which choices are expressed must not contribute to heuristic evaluation of choices.
 This independence is important for refactoring ambiguous programs, and for optimizing search.
 It also means that, formally, we can understand ambiguity as expressing a *set* of programs.